 – If you know a friend or loved one who was impacted by an abortion loss and they have shared this with you in the past, check in with them to see how they are doing.
 Share a recovery resource or contact information for an abortion healing program in your area.
 It really is the best Christmas gift you could offer them.

 – Exercise daily as your health allows.
-It’s very challenging to do this at first if you are grieving or struggling with depression.
+It’s very challenging to take that first step when you are grieving or struggling with depression.
 Start with something simple and build on the positive results.
 A daily walk and simple stretching have been proven to be very effective medicine for anxiety and depression.
 If you need additional support ask a friend, family physician, or your pastor for a counselor referral.
 Avoid the over use of alcohol or other drugs or behaviors to avoid your feelings and find relief of your pain and grief.

 – Spend time each day in quiet prayer with God.
 Ask the Lord to help you avoid both isolation but also over-business as ways of coping with your pain.
 Open your heart to the Spirit and ask for consolation, strength and the peace to accept the will of God in your life.
 Unite your suffering with that of the Holy Family and pray that the grace from your simple sacrifice may touch someone you love who is in need of God’s mercy.

 – Make a resolution to get involved in services and activities at your local church.
-Pray for discernment to see if God is calling you to reach out with the love of Christ to the homebound, prisoners, the homeless, the unborn, and children in need.
+Pray for discernment to see if God is calling you to reach out with the love of Christ to the homebound, prisoners, the homeless, children in the womb, and children in need.
 Ask your pastor or local charity how you can best serve.

 Finally I want to share a music video of a Christmas song I wrote with Henry Gennaria, an accomplished musician and producer.
 The lyrics of our song, “On this Silent Night,” communicate two themes.